 Most of us can agree on one thing when it comes to social media marketing or digital marketing in general: Facebook has the largest reach.
 Unfortunately, Facebook’s massive reach means that it can often be harder to navigate for users and marketers alike.
 It is also full of Facebook features that can confuse both users and marketers.
-Finding the profiles of potential customers can be difficult without the right tools, and end users often struggle to find “organic” pages for companies they’re interested in.
-Here are some Facebook marketing tools that can help you as a marketer find your customers and engage with them in a variety of ways as part of your Facebook marketing strategy.
+Finding the profiles of potential customers can be difficult without the right tools, and users often struggle to find “organic” pages for companies they’re interested in.
+Here are some Facebook marketing tools that can help you, as a marketer, find your customers and engage with them in a variety of ways as part of your Facebook marketing strategy.

 Although they cost money, Facebook ads are one of the easiest ways to reach customers on the platform.
-Depending on the type of ad, they can be placed in a user’s feed or in one of the page sidebars.
+Depending on the type of ad, they can be placed in a user’s feed or on one of the page sidebars.
 No matter what kind you choose, make sure that you deploy effective tools such as these for adequate management.

-Would you like to create and manage your Facebook, Instagram and Google ads all in one place.
+Would you like to create and manage your Facebook, Instagram, and Google ads all in one place?
 AdEspresso lets you do that with their comprehensive ad management service.
 On your AdEspresso dashboard, you can leverage advanced analytics to determine what’s working, and what isn’t.
-You’re also able to do A/B testing, and optimize for each platform you plan on using.
+You’re also able to do A/B testing, and optimize for each platform you plan on using to increase app engagement.
 Want to order the ad space for your campaigns in one place?
-AdEspresso has you covered too. users love the fact that this program is intuitive, and allows agencies to easily add clients to their agency account.
+AdEspresso has you covered there, too.
+Users love the fact that this program is intuitive, and allows agencies to easily add clients to their agency account.

 Pricing: starts at $58 per month for a single user spending under $3,000 on ads per month, and increases based on ad spend and number of accounts tracked.